Market intelligence for international student recruitment from ICEF

 Canada’s language training sector reinvents pathway programme model in response to policy settings

-- Updated rules and procedural guidance from Canada’s immigration ministry has opened the door to a new model for joint pathway programmes between language schools and colleges and universities
+• Updated rules and procedural guidance from Canada’s immigration ministry has opened the door to a new model for joint pathway programmes between language schools and public colleges and universities

-- The new Joint Pathway Program (JPP) model was piloted in Q1 2026 and will now be rolled out nationally
+• The new Joint Pathway Program (JPP) pilot was launched in Q1 2026 and will now be expanded nationally

 In 2019, pathway programmes – joint offerings that link language study with academic programmes – accounted for nearly one in four (23%) language enrolments in Canada.
 As that volume suggests, the pathway model was well established across the country at that time and reflected significant articulated linkages between language schools and their partner colleges or universities.